TritonVM/triton-vm/specification/arithmetization.md

 1. The stack element in `st5` does not change.
 1. The stack element in `st6` does not change.
 1. The stack element in `st7` does not change.
-1. Depending on the number of stack registers, this line will either be deleted or replaced by more, similar constraints.
 1. The top of the OpStack underflow, i.e., `osv`, does not change.
 1. The OpStack pointer does not change.